shai0002/Social-Media-Analysis-on-Missing-and-Murdered-Indigenous-Women-using-Data-Science-and-Analytics/README.md

   '0.017*"indigenous" + 0.017*"canada" + 0.016*"people" + 0.016*"canadian" + 0.013*"right" + 0.012*"child" + 0.012*"genocide" + 0.012*"indian" + 0.011*"want" + 0.010*"act"'
 ```
 ![image](https://user-images.githubusercontent.com/47012176/116958630-df697380-ac60-11eb-8f5f-28ff8aa05b71.png)

+Fig 10.
+LDA clusters visualization using pyLDAvis
 ### Terms in each Cluster/Topic:
 ![image](https://user-images.githubusercontent.com/47012176/116958643-eb553580-ac60-11eb-8dae-a927d2dabd17.png)

+Fig 11.
+LDA clusters visualization using pyLDAvis
 The top relevant terms for each cluster can be viewed here in Fig 11 and overall clustering can be seen in Fig 10.
 Zooming in is recommended to get a better view of understanding terms in each cluster.
 The above visualization shows the clusters evenly distributed throughout the four quadrants.
 There is only one visible overlap, which again poses a question is the num_topics = 10 most optimal for the model?
 To answer this question, coherence score can be plotted against the number of topics to learn what the optimal number of topics for this model, to perform better.

 ![image](https://user-images.githubusercontent.com/47012176/116958661-f740f780-ac60-11eb-9a0d-61ce17bd6862.png)

+Fig 12.
+Num Topics Vs Coherence Score
 ### Evaluating with Coherence score using cv:
-CV measure3 is based on a sliding window, a one-set segmentation of the top words and an indirect confirmation measure that uses normalized pointwise mutual information (NPMI) and the cosine similarity.
+CV measure is based on a sliding window, a one-set segmentation of the top words and an indirect confirmation measure that uses normalized pointwise mutual information (NPMI) and the cosine similarity.
-From the graph Fig 11, optimal num topics is the one, at which the coherence score is maximum before a major drop, which is around 15 in this case.
+From the graph Fig 12, optimal num topics is the one, at which the coherence score is maximum before a major drop, which is around 15 in this case.
 Final Model Results with num_topics = 15,

 ![image](https://user-images.githubusercontent.com/47012176/116958678-032cb980-ac61-11eb-838c-738f83843007.png)

 Fig 13.
 LDA clusters with optimal topics
 From the above visualization in Fig 13, with number of topics to be 15, the clusters have very minimal overlap, which means that the words are not repetitive among the topics.
 The words of each topic are analyzed thoroughly and labeled with a Topic name, which is further assigned to all the original tweets to classify the tweets into topics as seen in Fig 14.
 Most discussed topic seems to be about MMIW in Canada, National inquiry, police consultation, violence, racism, Highway of Tears15 (A news article related to this has been found), family crisis and so on.